acoustic-content-samples/sample-upload-asset-chrome-extension/README.md

 * Authenticating to the WCH and calling APIs that require authentication.
 * Using the authoring services to upload a resource and create an asset.

+### Copyright ownership of images

+Please be aware when using this tool that images uploaded to WCH are automatically published to Akamai and immediately available publicly.

+When uploading images be sure that you are not violating any copyright laws i.e You should own the copyright of the image or contact the original rights-holder for permission.

 ### Running the sample

 #### 1. Download the files